 The Academic Support Center (ASC) is a computer, tutoring and testing center.
 The Center offers students the opportunity to work together or independently to access a variety of multi-media technologies in a nurturing, student-centered environment.

 Find more information at the Academic Support Center

 Lourdes University strives to ensure equal access to programs and facilities, provide reasonable and appropriate auxiliary services, and improve the understanding and support of the campus community.

-Lourdes University Campus Map (PDF) including Sisters of St. Francis buildings, campus accessibility, the bookstore and parking.
+View the campus map including Sisters of St. Francis buildings, campus accessibility, the bookstore and parking.

 Center for Professional Studies (CPS)

 The Center for Professional Studies (CPS) offers resources, technology and staff experts to help you achieve your goals.